 The major in History is designed to allow students maximum flexibility to pursue their interests, whether in particular time periods or world regions.
 In addition to the introductory classes and a wide range of upper-level coursework, students will build strong research, writing, communication, and analytical skills in a research and writing sequence composed of History 2001: The Historian’s Craft, History 3096: Intermediate Writing Seminar, and History 4096: Capstone Seminar in History.

 Minor in History

-The History minor is an ideal complement to other majors and programs at Temple, from medicine to journalism, from computer science to finance, from film to marketing.
-Students with a minor in history are required to take six (6) courses totaling eighteen (18) semester hours.The six classes include two introductory classes, History 2001, and 3 classes above 2000.
+The History minor is an ideal complement to other majors and programs at Temple, from medicine to journalism, computer science to finance and film to marketing.
+Students with a minor in History are required to take six courses totaling 18 semester hours.The six courses include two introductory courses, History 2001 and three courses above 2000.